jedick/JMDplots/README.md

 # JMDplots

-This R package has code and data for plots from papers by [Jeffrey M. Dick](http://chnosz.net/jeff/).
+This R package has code and data for plots from papers (co-authored) by [Jeffrey M. Dick](http://chnosz.net/jeff/).

 ## Quick links to active papers (pre-publication drafts)